-Members of the Judicial Cooperation and Extraditions of the Public Prosecutor's Office in Peru are now better equipped to apply the technique of non-conviction based asset forfeiture to recover stolen assets from abroad.
+Members of the Judicial Cooperation and Extraditions of the Public Prosecutor's Office in Peru are now better equipped to recover stolen assets from abroad.

 Six regional governments and five provincial municipalities in Peru are taking part in an ambitious global pilot to improve public financial management (PFM) for the benefit of their citizens.